 6. Shampoo and Promote Hair Growth

 Science has found that caffeine can stimulate hair growth.
 Coffee grounds still have caffeine in them.
-Put the grounds and what do you get?
+Use coffee grounds as a scalp scrub and what do you get?

 Simply mix coffee grounds into your favorite shampoo in a 1:10 coffee to shampoo ratio by volume.
 So if you have 50ml of shampoo, you would mix 5ml of coffee grounds, which is about 1 teaspoon.